-a) Access to the combustion chambers is to be ensured.
-Means are to be provided to inspect the burner cans or combustion chamber without having to remove the gas generator.

-by the manufacturer are clearly described, provided the Quality Assurance system of the manufacturer is approved and b) Inspection openings are to be provided to allow the gas turbine flow path air to be inspected with special equipment, e.g. a bore-scope or similar, without the need for dismantling.
+- a) Access to the combustion chambers is to be ensured.
+Means are to be provided to inspect the burner cans or combustion chamber without having to remove the gas generator. - b) Inspection openings are to be provided to allow the gas turbine flow path air to be inspected with special equipment, e.g. a bore-scope or similar, without the need for dismantling.